sera94kk/cmd-running-the-yolomodel-testing/README.md

-#this command is to stop last training
+# this command is to stop last training
 set KMP_DUPLICATE_LIB_OK=TRUE

-#go back the train and val dataset where u put
+# go to the train and val dataset path location
 cd /d "path u save the training data"

 # start train